 Press & Publications

-Getting the Deal Through - Shipbuilding 2014 is the 3rd edition of the well-received publication which was launched in Summer 2012 in Dublin.
-This publication provides an overview of the law in twenty international jurisdictions.
-It is published by Law Business Research Ltd. and it is an indispensable guide for all those in-house lawyers and other key decision makers that are dealing with construction and conversion contracts around the world.
+Getting the Deal Through - Shipping 2016 is the 8th edition of this well-received publication.
+This publication provides an overview of the law in seventeen international jurisdictions.
+It is published by Law Business Research Ltd. and it is an indispensable guide for all those in-house lawyers and other key decision makers that are dealing with shipping and transport around the world.